NullNRG/Muck-BepInEx/README.md

 Plugins are located in BepInEx\plugins
 Plugin config files (if plugin supports it ) in BepInEx\config

+By default, i have included a plugin that gives you god mode. if you dont want it, delete the MuckGod plugin.

 I will upload a Visual Studio Template to create your own mods.

 Last but not least,